Back to main page Atlanta Appliances repair, Inc.

 the dehumidifier model you are working on to properly diagnose the dehumidifier.

-2. Check for external factors.
-You must check for external factors not associated with
+Check for external factors.
+You must check for external factors not associated withthe dehumidifier.
+Is the dehumidifier installed properly?
+Does it have the correct

 voltage?
 The voltage at the wall receptacle must be within ±10 percent of the